 The data that was released with the Covid data only includes respondents of Wave 10 year 2 and Wave 11 year 1, which mostly covers the interviews in 2019.
 So, this sample is not identical to the Wave 10 data released with the main survey.
 Yes you are right that no weights were included in this file.
 If you use the weights provided with the Covid data, you will have to produce weights that additionally account for non-random non-response between that sample (W9+Covid waves) and responding in 2019.

-Updated by Manuel Serrano about 1 month ago
+Updated by Manuel Serrano 11 months ago

 Dear Alita and Olena